Funshine® abelia (Abelia grandiflora). Photo by Proven Winners.

 Funshine®Buy now from Proven Winners

-New leaves emerge with tones of yellow, orange and caramel, with older foliage assuming a chartreuse-green hue.
-Pale lavender flowers.
+Color: New leaves emerge with tones of yellow, orange and caramel, aging to a chartreuse-green hue, with pale lavender flowers.

 Flowers are lightly fragrant.
 The compact size is ideal for containers, as low hedging, or massed in the landscape.